liwinkler0/PHYS200_lab/Lab04/LAB04_A.md

-# LAB 4 Modeling the Motion of a Rocket 2: Realistic model
+# LAB 4 Realistic model of a rocket motion
 ## A-level ideas

 Remember: